-1. As you can see we now have over 650 members which is a doubling inthe last five years.
-Another great statistic is that 189 of you have takenFTDNA’s comprehensive Big Y test which is providing us all with anunprecedented level of detail on members’ Y-DNA and through that their paternalancestral line.
+1. As you can see we now have over 850 members which is a doubling in the last five years.
+Another great statistic is that almost 200 of you have taken FTDNA’s comprehensive Big Y test which is providing us all with an unprecedented level of detail on members’ Y-DNA and through that their paternal ancestral line.

-Haplogroup R1b is the most common haplotype in Western Europe having originated around 25,000 years ago and it’s no surprise that this is the commonest amongst our project members (77%).
-Next in frequency comes haplogroupI (10%) which had high frequency in Scandinavia after the last Ice Age and maysignify Viking ancestry but is also found in other occupants of the BritishIsles such as Anglo-Saxons and Ancient Britons.
+4. Haplogroup R1b is the most common haplotype in Western Europe having originated around 25,000 years ago and it’s no surprise that this is the commonest amongst our project members (85% of those with confirmed haplogroups).
+Next in frequency comes haplogroup I (8%) which had high frequency in Scandinavia after the last Ice Age and may signify Viking ancestry but is also found in other occupants of the British Isles such as Anglo-Saxons and Ancient Britons.
 Haplogroup J accounts for about 7% of our members and it is believed that they are descended from a man living on the continent of Europe (possibly France) who came directly to Scotland in the C11th or C12th perhaps as the result of the Norman Conquest or the marriage of King Henry 1 of England and Duke of Normandy to the daughter Matilda of Malcolm Canmore, King of Scotland.
-These haplogroups originated tens of thousands of years ago so the challenge for all Y-DNA projects is toidentify layer after layer of more recent haplogroups, each layer coming closer to the present day and a time where it can overlap with conventional genealogy.
+These haplogroups originated tens of thousands of years ago so the challenge for all Y-DNA projects is to identify layer after layer of more recent haplogroups, each layer coming closer to the present day and a time where it can overlap with conventional genealogy and recorded clan history.

-A very recent subset of haplogroup R1b named R-Z17815is estimated to have been formed about 1000AD and almost all of the men within it are MacLeans (of one spelling or another).
+5. A very recent subset of haplogroup R1b named R-Z17815 is estimated to have been formed about 1100CE (NB CE refers to ‘Common Era’ which equates to AD, BCE is ‘Before Common Era’) and almost all of the men within it are MacLeans (of one spelling or another) or men believed to be descended from MacLeans.
 Within the MacLean/MacLaine project it forms the largest haplogroup for its age.
-Further testing has found even more recent haplogroups within R-Z17815 where men are thought to share a common ancestor within the last few hundred years, bringing it into the timescaleof conventional genealogy and recorded clan history.
-Not only do these haplogroupsidentify recent common ancestors but they are also clearly significant in thegenealogy of our clans and contain descendants from a major clan lineage.
-The other main haplogroup within R1b where project members have clustered is R-M222which is particularly found in Northern Ireland but is also quite common in Scotland.
+Further testing has found even more recent haplogroups within R-Z17815 where men are thought to share a common ancestor within the last few hundred years, bringing it into the timescale of conventional genealogy and recorded clan history.
+Not only do these haplogroups identify recent common ancestors but they are also clearly significant in the genealogy of our clans and contain descendants from a major clan lineage.
+The other main haplogroup within R1b where project members have clustered is R-M222 which is particularly found in Northern Ireland but is also quite common in Scotland.
 It has been suggested that this haplogroup is linked to some of the ancient dynasties of Ireland.

-One each in the Houses of Drimnin and Ross inhaplogroup R-Z17815>A1067
+One each in the Houses of Drimnin and Ross in haplogroup R-Z17815>A1067

-One in the House of Hynish (Tiree) in haplogroupR-Z17815>FT285970
+One in the House of Hynish (Tiree) in haplogroup R-Z17815>FT285970

-One in the House of Auchnasaul in haplogroupR-S3058
+One in the House of Auchnasaul in haplogroup R-S3058

-Two in the House of Dochgarroch in haplogroupR-Z17815>A1075
+Two in the House of Dochgarroch in haplogroup R-Z17815>A1075

-At the Feastof Aros in the C15th; Maclean, Macleod of Harris and MacNeill of Barra weremocked by John Macdonald saying “…these fellows … are upstarts, whosepedigree we know not, nor even they themselves”.
-This is in stark contrast to many of the other highland clans, the Macdonalds in particular, who claimedancestry back through Somerled to the High Kings of Ireland in the C4th AD.
-Haplogroupscan be used to determine which clans or families share a commonancestor most recently with a representative haplogroup of MacLeans, and just as importantly, which do not.
-I have already mentioned the prevalence ofhaplogroup R-Z17815 for MacLeans but going further back in time it isn’t untilthe formation of haplogroup R-L193 (S5982) that we see other surnames sharing common ancestors with this dominant group ofMacLeans – the most recently that ancestors could have been shared is about 500AD.
-Surprisingly these other surnames are not from other Scottish highland clans but from families with connection to the Scottish Borders – Little and Elliott in particular and to a lesser extentKennedy/Kenney, Drummond, Vance and Glendenning.
-This doesn’t yet answer the questions aboutour pedigree but it does provide some clues and further investigations continue.
+10. At the Feast of Aros in the C15th; Maclean, Macleod of Harris and MacNeill of Barra were mocked by John Macdonald saying “…these fellows … are upstarts, whose pedigree we know not, nor even they themselves”.
+This is in stark contrast to many of the other highland clans, the Macdonalds in particular, who claimed ancestry back through Somerled to the High Kings of Ireland in the C4th CE.
+Haplogroups can be used to determine which clans or families share a common ancestor most recently with a representative haplogroup of MacLeans, and just as importantly, which do not.
+I have already mentioned the prevalence of haplogroup R-Z17815 for MacLeans but going further back in time it isn’t until the formation of haplogroup R-L193 (S5982) that we see other surnames sharing common ancestors with this dominant group of MacLeans – the most recently that ancestors could have been shared is about 500CE.
+Surprisingly these other surnames are not from other Scottish highland clans but from families with connection to the Scottish Borders – Little and Elliott in particular and to a lesser extent Kennedy/Kenney, Drummond, Vance and Glendenning.
+This doesn’t yet answer the questions about our pedigree but it does provide some clues and further investigations continue.